Asian Studies Courses

 Instructor: Daniel Hsieh

-CHNS 281 Special Topics: Introduction to the Chinese Food Culture
+CHNS 280 Special Topics: Chinese Culture

-(3 credits; three hrs/wk MWF 2:30)
+(3 credits; three hrs/wk TTh 9:00)

 Selected topics on Chinese food history, production, preparation, festivals, as well as food in literature, film, business and folk beliefs.
 Discussion will also include civilization and food as cultural diplomacy.
 Lectures in English.